Vincent Lingiari: Wave Hill walk-off

-In 1966, Lingiari, a member of the Gurindji, worked at Wave Hill and had recently returned from a period of hospitalisation in Darwin and led a walk-off of indigenous employees of Wave Hill as a protest against the work and conditions.
+In 1966, Lingiari, a member of the Gurindji, worked at Wave Hill and had recently returned from a period of hospitalization in Darwin and led a walk-off of indigenous employees of Wave Hill as a protest against the work and conditions.
+The strike lasted for seven years straight.
 While there had been complaints from Indigenous employees about conditions on Wave Hill over many years, including an inquiry during the 1930s that was critical of Vestey's employment practices, the walk-off had a focus that was aimed at a wider target than Vestey's.
-Before 1968 it was illegal to pay an indigenous worker more than a specified amount in goods and money.
+Before 1968 it was illegal to pay an Indigenous worker more than a specified amount in goods and money.
 In many cases, the government benefits for which Indigenous employees were eligible were paid into pastoral companies' accounts, rather than to the individuals.

 The protesters established the Wattie Creek (Daguragu) camp and demanded the return of some of their traditional lands.
 Speaking on this Lingiari said, "We want to live on our land, our way".
 So began the eight-year fight by the Gurindji people to obtain title to their land.

 In 1969, Lingiari co-wrote the song "Gurindji Blues", with Ted Egan.
+Sung by Galarrwuy Yunupingu, the song was recorded and released in 1971.